by Kristopher D. Langdon MD PhD FRCPC

 Pathologists use the term grade to describe how different the tumour cells in a meningioma look and behave compared to normal meningothelial cells.
 In order to determine the tumour grade, pathologists use guidelines created by the World Health Organization (WHO).
 According to the WHO guidelines, a meningioma can be given a grade of I, II, or III.
 The grade is important because it predicts how aggressive the tumour is likely to be.
 Specifically, higher-grade meningiomas are more likely to grow back after treatment and may be more difficult to treat.

 There are different types of meningioma based on how the tumour cells look when examined under the microscope.
 The tumour type is important because it is used to determine tumour grade.
 Other features such as the size and shape of the tumour cells, the number of dividing tumour cells, and the presence of tumour cells spreading into the brain are also used to determine the grade.
 These features are described in more detail below.

 Grade I meningiomas behave like non-cancerous tumours.
-These tumours are usually discovered because they press against the brain or spinal cord and cause neurological symptoms for the patient.
+These tumours are usually discovered because they press against the brain or spinal cord and cause neurological symptoms in the patient.
 Some tumours are discovered incidentally when imaging is performed for another reason.

 Unless your pathologist sees other concerning features (see below), the following types of meningioma are usually considered grade I:

 The behaviour of a grade II meningioma depends on how the tumour looks when examined under the microscope.
 The behaviour can range from benign to aggressive.
 Chordoid and clear cell type meningiomas are both considered grade II.

 A meningioma can also be classified as grade II if it shows any of the following features: